NotYetBenGan/base/MLZoomCamp/Capstone1/README.md

 ## Description of the problem
 - This is classical image classification problem - to distinguish input images dataset between 2 categories.
 In this project we try to classify humans and horses.
-- We will train the CNN model, save it and use via lambda function
+- We will train the CNN model, save it and use via lambda function in the Docker container

 ## Dataset Information and EDA (Exploratory Data Analysis)